peteroupc/numbers-java/api/com.upokecenter.numbers.EInteger.md

 ### Not
     public EInteger Not()
-Returns an arbitrary-precision integer with every bit flipped from this one.
+Returns an arbitrary-precision integer with every bit flipped from this one (also called an inversion or NOT operation).

 **Returns:**

-* An arbitrary-precision integer.
+* An arbitrary-precision integer in which each bit in its two's complement representation is set if the corresponding bit of this integer is clear, and vice versa.
+Returns -1 if this integer is 0.
+ If this integer is positive, the return value is negative, and vice versa.
+This method uses the two's complement form of negative integers (see <code>EDecimal</code>).
+For example, in binary, NOT 10100 =...11101011 (or in decimal, NOT 20 = -21).
+In binary, NOT...11100110 = 11001 (or in decimal, NOT -26 = 25).

 ### And
     public EInteger And​(EInteger other)
-Does an AND operation between two arbitrary-precision integer values.<p>Each arbitrary-precision integer is treated as a two's-complement form (see <code>"Forms of numbers"</code>) for the purposes of this operator.</p>
+Does an AND operation between this arbitrary-precision integer and another one.<p>Each arbitrary-precision integer is treated as a two's-complement form (see <code>"Forms of numbers"</code>) for the purposes of this operator.</p>

 **Parameters:**

-* <code>other</code> - An arbitrary-precision integer.
+* <code>other</code> - Another arbitrary-precision integer that participates in the operation.

 **Returns:**

-* An arbitrary-precision integer in which each bit is set if the corresponding bits of this integer and the other integer are both set.
+* An arbitrary-precision integer in which each bit is set if the corresponding bits of this integer and the other integer (in their two's-complement representation) are both set.
+For example, in binary, 10110 AND 01100 = 00100 (or in decimal, 22 AND 12 = 4).
+This method uses the two's complement form of negative integers (see
+ <code>EDecimal</code>).
+For example, in binary,
+...11100111 AND 01100 = 00100 (or in decimal, -25 AND 12 = 4).

 **Throws:**